bblsilver/converty.xyz/README.md

 # Converty.xyz

+> [!WARNING]
+> Please note that Converty.xyz is still a work in progress.

 - Converty.xyz is a completely client-sided image converter, allowing users to quickly convert images into various popular image formats instantly for download.
 Currently converty.xyz is compatible with the following file formats: JPG, PNG, WebP, GIF, and BMP.
 More formats will added in the future.

 ## Features